The young Australian alongside two other IS members. Photo: TwitterNew UK laws would ban airlines from taking Britons to join Islamic State

-The Islamic State recruit the British media decried as a “white jihadi” in December, proclaiming he was a “major coup for the terrorist group”, is a skinny, baby-faced boy from Craigieburn in Melbourne’s northern suburbs, and his non-Muslim family is worried sick about him.
+The Islamic State recruit the British media decried as “Britain’s White Jihadi” in December, proclaiming he was a “major coup for the terrorist group”, is actually a skinny, baby-faced boy from Craigieburn in Melbourne’s northern suburbs, and his non-Muslim family is worried sick about him.

-Fairfax Media can reveal that the young westerner pictured last December sitting between bearded men and holding an assault rifle in front of a black flag is actually an 18-year-old Australian called Jake.
+Fairfax Media can reveal that the young westerner pictured last December sitting between bearded men and holding an assault rifle in front of the black flag of IS is actually an 18-year-old Australian called Jake.
 We will not reveal his full name at the request of a family member.

 The revelations come as Australian customs officials confirmed that two teenage brothers, believed to have been attempting to travel to conflict zones in the Middle East, were stopped at Sydney Airport.